Lady-Binary/EasyLoU/README.md

 # CREDITS

+Legends of Aria is copyright of [Citadel Studios](https://citadelstudios.net/).
-LadyBinary is a tribute to Lord Binary, who was very much active in the UO hacking scene (see for example [UO_RICE](https://github.com/necr0potenc3/UO_RICE)).
+LadyBinary is a tribute to Lord Binary, who was very active in the UO hacking scene (see for example [UO_RICE](https://github.com/necr0potenc3/UO_RICE)).
-EasyLOU is of course inspired from the great [EasyUO](http://www.easyuo.com/).
+EasyLOU is of course inspired by the great [EasyUO](http://www.easyuo.com/).
-EasyLOU is a tribute to [Legends Of Ultima Online](https://www.legendsofultima.online/), whose passionate staff have dedicated so much effort in putting together a wonderful product based off of [Legends of Aria](https://www.legendsofaria.com/).
+The LOU part of EasyLOU is a tribute to [Legends Of Ultima Online](https://www.legendsofultima.online/), whose passionate staff have dedicated so much effort in putting together a wonderful product based off of [Legends of Aria](https://www.legendsofaria.com/).
-The LUA engine is based on [MoonSharp](https://github.com/moonsharp-devs/moonsharp/), commit 4e748a7.
+The Lua engine is based on [MoonSharp](https://github.com/moonsharp-devs/moonsharp/), commit 4e748a7 plus minor enhancements.
-The Text editor is based on [ICSharpCode.TextEditorEx](https://github.com/StefH/ICSharpCode.TextEditorEx.git), commit 1934da7.
+The Text editor is based on [ICSharpCode.TextEditorEx](https://github.com/StefH/ICSharpCode.TextEditorEx), commit 1934da7 plus minor enhancements.
-The Mono Injection is based on [SharpMonoInjector](https://github.com/warbler/SharpMonoInjector), commit 73566c1.
+The Mono Injection code is based on [SharpMonoInjector](https://github.com/warbler/SharpMonoInjector), commit 73566c1.

 # CONTACTS